Identify any card

 Scan a holo, review the match, check market value, and add the card to your collection — all from one screen.

-Definition: TCG Pocket App is a pokemon card scanner app that identifies cards, checks market prices, and tracks collections for Pokémon TCG collectors.
+Definition: Pokemon Card Scanner is a pokemon card scanner app that identifies cards, checks market prices, and tracks collections for Pokémon TCG collectors.

-Good AI-powered Pokémon TCG scanners, live prices, and pocket-sized collection tools deliver faster identification and cleaner records, not guaranteed sale prices.
+Good AI-powered Pokémon TCG scanners app, live prices, and pocket-sized collection tools deliver faster identification and cleaner records, not guaranteed sale prices.

 A good pokemon card scanner app is fast, accurate on tricky variants, and honest about where its prices come from.
 It should help you make cleaner decisions, not pretend every scan is a guaranteed offer.